Can Smoking Marijuana Cause Schizophrenia?

 The Diagnostic and Statistical Manual of Mental Disorders, which is what mental health professionals use to diagnose patients, recognizes substance-induced psychotic disorder.
 This refers to psychotic symptoms, like those seen in schizophrenia, that are triggered by the use of a drug, including cannabis.
 This is not schizophrenia, but it is similar.
 For most people experiencing this condition the symptoms are acute, meaning they set in quickly and then disappear soon after the drug use has stopped.

 The most common types of psychotic symptoms experienced by someone with cannabis-induced psychosis are delusional.
 Paranoia and suspicion of others, which is unfounded, is common.
 The experience of these delusions can be disturbing and troubling, but they are usually short-lived.
 Patients who experience extreme distress may need medical or emergency care.
+If you or a loved one experiences these symptoms, a luxury marijuana rehab may be the best option.

 Schizophrenia and Marijuana Use